Inflammatory Bowel Disease

 Gut microbiome dysbiosis in IBD can disrupt this tolerance through change in metabolite-mediated signaling and increase in pro-inflammatory activation of CX3CR1high intestinal macrophages.

-Improperly activated macrophages promote myofibroblast-mediated excess ECM production that is characteristic of intestinal strictures and obstruction in CD Kano et al., Medicina, Apr 2024, Perminow et al., IBD, Mar 2009.
+Improperly activated macrophages promote myofibroblast-mediated excess ECM production that is characteristic of intestinal strictures in CD 19, 20.

 Similarly to other innate immune cells, intestinal dendritic cells (DC) promote tolerance to microbial and dietary components through pattern recognition receptors, but can be dysregulated in IBD through dysbiosis, diet/lifestyle and microbial dysbiosis.

-Also, in comparison to healthy individuals, DC of CD patients express more CD40, TLR2 and TLR4, and release more IL-6 and IL-12, which may contribute to altered microbial recognition Al-Hassi et al., Mol.
-Nut. & F. Res., Dec 2013, Magnusson et al., Muc.
-Immol., Jan 2016.
+Furthermore, in comparison to healthy individuals, DC of CD patients express more CD40, TLR2 and TLR4 receptors, and release more IL-6 and IL-12 cytokines, which may contribute to altered microbial recognition 21, 22.

 In these circumstances, intestinal DC can participate in an inappropriate immune responses against harmless substances, release inflammatory cytokines such as IL-12, IL-6, and IL-18, and mediate the production of Th1 cytokines (IL-6, IL-8, and TNF-α) that exacerbate the auto-immune inflammation.